seeu-inspace/easyg/README.md

-alias lsa='ls -la'                                       Create an alias "lsa" to execute the command "ls -la". alias mkdir='ping -c 1 localhost'                        Creating an alias that overrides the mkdir command. unalias mkdir                                            Unsetting an alias. cat ~/.bashrc                                            Examining the .bashrc default file, the system-wide file for Bash settings located at /etc/bash.bashrc
+alias lsa='ls -la'                                       Create an alias "lsa" to execute the command "ls -la". alias mkdir='ping -c 1 localhost'                        Creating an alias that overrides the mkdir command. unalias mkdir                                            Unsetting an alias. cat ~/.bashrc                                            Examining the ".bashrc" default file, the system-wide file for Bash settings located at "/etc/bash.bashrc".
 ```

 **Linux environment variables**